-Note: If Single Sign-On is enabled, you are first asked to authenticate as a Single Sign-On user.
+Note: If single sign-on is enabled, you are first asked to authenticate as a Oracle Single Sign-On or Oracle Access Manager user.

 - 2. Do one of the following: - Select a connection in the Connection column.

 Tip: If no connections are displayed in the Connection column, you must create a connection before continuing.
 For more information about creating private connections, see Oracle Fusion Middleware User's Guide for Oracle Business Intelligence Discoverer Viewer.
 You can also use public connections that have been created by the Discoverer manager (for more information, see Section 3.6, "How to create public connections").